mdw1982/MJournal/README.md

 * **Remove Entries**: Rather than actually remove a journal entry you can hide or unhide the entry.
 There is a field in the entry database called visibible.
 Its default setting is 1 which means its visisble and will be accessible from the tree menu.
 When you hide the entry that value is set to 0, which means as long as that value is left at 0 it will not be displayed on the tree menu.
 * **Key Bindings or Hot Keys**: Essentially, I've bound some of the Function keys on the keyboard to specific events in the program.
 Check in the HOWTO file for more information about the hot-keys.
 I personally find this extremely useful since the less time I have to spend touch my mouse the better I like it.
 You can open the HOWTO page from the menu bar on the main screen under Help.
 * **Restore from Backup**: it possible to restore a database from a backup while inside the program.
+* **Unlock Tool** - for use in case you set a user password for a database then forget the password, or you set user security before setting up a password.

 ### Coming Soon!

-* **Unlock Tool** - for use in case you set a user password for a database then forget the password, or you set user security before setting up a password.
-* **Schedule Task Backup** - Since windows doesn't have anything like crob jobs, but rather scheduled task building that functionality into the Database Maintenance section for the Windows platform.
+* **Scheduled Task Backup** - Since windows doesn't have anything like crob jobs, but rather scheduled task building that functionality into the Database Maintenance section for the Windows platform.

 #### Issues

 * 03/17/2024 - when writing to the user's crontab the a new line is created before the entry when writing to the crontab.
 If this is the first entry in the user's crontab the cron job doesn't happen.
+* 03/17/2024 - (fixed) Database Maintenance: pertains to Linux systems.
+Setting the crontab entry.
+Set the default minutes value to 0 and the default hour value to 23.
+The real issue was there was the default value for minutes was * which if left to it's default value this would cause the scheduled backup job to run many times per hour during the 23rd hour resulting in many, many backups being made.
+I myself am guilty of overlooking this and have had to later edit my own crontab entry for this scheduled event.
-* 03/24/2024 - searching entries, when they're presented on the screen the dates are from the oldest to newest.
+* 03/24/2024 - (fixed) searching entries, when they're presented on the screen the dates are from the oldest to newest.
 This might be a sorting issue, but the bigger issue is that while the entry presented is in the right month some appear in the wrong year.
 I discovered this while searching for something in the entries and found something I knew was in the wrong year.